How to mark ground control points (GCPs) in PIX4Dcatch

 -

-- Mark a GCP on an image with a single tap.
-To place it precisely, tap and hold to open the magnifier tool.
-To expand the image or remove a marking, tap the three-dot menu at the top-right corner of the image.
+Tap the image once to place the mark.
+For precise placement, tap and hold to open the magnifier tool.
+To expand the image or remove a mark, tap the three-dot menu at the top-right corner of the image.

-- Mark the GCP in at least two images.
+- To ensure coverage, mark the GCP in at least two images.

-- Select and mark additional GCPs for the project as before.
+- Select and mark any additional GCPs needed for the project.

 Tip: To achieve the highest absolute accuracy, mark each GCP in as many images as possible and place the marker at the pixel level using the highest zoom level.